 The NEF receives the outcome of the individual AF session with required QoS corresponding to each UE's IP address, and consolidates them into single response before forwarding it to the AF.

-When the AF subscribes to QoS Monitoring for the list of UEs identified by their respective IP addresses, the AF also provide a Consolidated MBR threshold that is stored in the NEF.
-The NEF subscribes to QoS Monitoring for each AF session with required QoS parameter(s) for each UE identified by its IP address.
-The list of the QoS Monitoring for Data Rate reports will be sent to the AF only if the aggregated bit rate exceed the Consolidated-MBR threshold.
-Otherwise, the group of QoS Monitoring for Data Rate report will be sent to the AF according to the reporting frequency.
+When the AF subscribes to QoS Monitoring for the list of UEs identified by their respective IP addresses, the AF may provide a Consolidated MBR threshold that is stored in the NEF, or the NEF may be configured with a Consolidated MBR threshold.
+If the AF requests to monitor the Consolidated MBR, the NEF subscribes to QoS Monitoring to request Data Rate monitoring for each AF session with required QoS parameter(s) for each UE identified by its IP address.
+The list of the QoS Monitoring for Data Rate reports will be sent to the AF by NEF, only if the aggregated bit rate exceeds the Consolidated-MBR threshold.
+Otherwise, the list of QoS Monitoring for Data Rate report will be sent to the AF according to the reporting frequency.
+When the AF requests to monitor the Consolidated MBR, the NEF may include an indication of direct event notification to indicate that QoS Monitoring reports shall be sent by the UPF directly to the NEF.

-The following describes the mapping of the 4 types of NEF service requests of the multi-member AF sessions and the N5 service request.
+The following describes the mapping of the 4 types of NEF service requests of the multi-member AF sessions and the NEF requests to PCF using Npcf_PolicyAuthorization service.
+There may be a different PCF for each of the UEs and their related IP addresses in the Nnef_MultiMemberAFSessionWithQoS Request.

 Table 4.15.6.13.1-1